Guide to Attending Your First Concert

 After the Concert

 The program notes for all concerts during the season are posted on the Pacific Symphony website.
-There, you will also find a list of recommended recordings to all the pieces you heard that night so you can take another listen to that melody you hummed during the entire car ride home.
-Also, check out our Symphony Blog written by our own writer-in-residence, Timothy Mangan.
+There, you will also find a Spotify playlist of the pieces you heard that night so you can take another listen to that melody you hummed during the entire car ride home.
+You can also listen to 15-minute Preview Talks for each Classical Series concert featuring KUSC midday host Alan Chapman.
+Also, check out our Symphony Blog for additional insights into the music and the life of the Symphony.

 We are so glad you had a great experience at the Pacific Symphony and we look forward to welcoming you again soon.
 Please visit our website and the Symphony Blog to learn how you can listen to the best of classical music and save through the various season ticket options we have.